Fratire: Criticism of fratire

 Melissa Lafsky of The New York Times described the genre as "misogyny for sale".
 Lafsky wrote that fratire authors were profiting by fueling young male anger concerning societal demands for equality.
 In a Salon.com interview with Rebecca Traister, Ouzounian said his writing was a nostalgic parody of old-fashioned masculinity and that society had moved too far forward to return to those concepts.
-In an interview with Public Radio International, Maddox offered the suggestion that the misogyny often associated with the genre of fratire had become more acceptable because women are stronger than they've ever been in society, and that singling out women as the only group not okay to lampoon is a sexist act in itself.
+In an interview with Public Radio International, Maddox offered the suggestion that the misogyny often associated with the genre of fratire had become more acceptable because women are stronger than they have ever been in society, and that singling out women as the only group not okay to lampoon is a sexist act in itself.
 In a 2008 article, Kira Cochrane in the New Statesman disputed that idea, stating there still remained much inequality between men and women.
 Cochrane called the fratire genre a regression to old-fashioned sexism "presented under the veil of irony".